ajayyadukrishnan/mec-map-documentation-guide/README.md

 - Open the MEC Map Documentation tool and provide the following information

 	- Java File Path - Select the java file
-	- Select the folder where the documentation needs to be saved
+	- Documentation Folder Path - Select the folder where the documentation needs to be saved
-	- Enter the Documentation Title
+	- Documentation Title - Enter the Documentation Title
-	- Enter the MEC Map version
+	- Map Version - Enter the MEC Map version
-	- Specify the Author of the Documentation
+	- Author - Specify the Author of the Documentation
-	- Select the folder where the documentation resources are saved
+	- Resources Folder Path - Select the folder where the documentation resources are saved

 - Click the **Generate Documentation** button and wait for the process to finish